percona/k8spxc-docs/docs/backups-move-from-external-db.md

 ## Promote the Kubernetes cluster as primary

-After you reconfigured your application to work with the new PXC cluster in Kubernetes, you can promote this cluster as primary.
+After you reconfigured your application to work with the new Percona XtraDB Cluster in Kubernetes, you can promote this cluster as primary.

 1. Stop the replication.
-Edit the `deploy/cr.yaml` resource manifest and comment the `replicationChannels` section
+Edit the `deploy/cr.yaml` manifest and comment the `replicationChannels` subsection:

     ``` yaml title='cr.yaml'
+    ...
     spec:
       ...
       pxc: